BAL (basketball): First DBL seasons

 In its debut season, BAL finished in the ninth and last place in the DBL, winning 4 out of its 32 games.
 The team consisted of a selection of young promising players, such as guard Sam van Dijk who was named the DBL Most Improved Player in the club's debut season.
 On 1 August 2018, BAL signed its first ever foreign player when American center Tony Washington signed for one year.
 In its second season, BAL once again finished last in the DBL with this time five wins in 2018–19.

 In the 2020–21 season, BAL reached the playoffs for the first time after finishing in the eight seed.
 This season the team also won the 2021 DBL Cup, the club's first-ever trophy.
 In the semi-finals, BAL upset first-seeded ZZ Leiden and in the final the team was too strong for Yoast United.
 Trevor Jasinsky led the team in scoring in the final with 27 points.

 Since the 2021–22 season, BAL plays in the BNXT League, in which the national leagues of Belgium and the Netherlands have been merged.

+In June 2024, BAL signed its first name sponsorship contract and agreed to be named PrismaWorx BAL for three years, starting from the 2024–25 season.